 Quebec continues to comprise of approximately a quarter of the Canadian population, and yes, pretty much everyone in Quebec speaks at least conversational French.
 Immigration, sign and education laws all foster the use of French throughout the province.

 In addition to a language difference, Quebec’s legal system is based on the civil code, rather than the common law.
-While overall the approach to employment law is similar, there are always unique nuances that requires the expertise of a bilingual lawyer called to the bar in that province.
+While overall the approach to employment law is similar, there are always unique nuances that require the expertise of a bilingual lawyer called to the bar in that province.
 (And yes, there is such an expert a few doors down from me in my office, if you should require such expertise.)

 11. What’s up with the Queen?